josh-mchugh/rediscovering-javascript/chapter-12/README.md

 ## reflect-get-set.js
 With the new Reflect we can access the 'property' of a class dynamically instead of using the '[]' operator.
 Reflect has methods to iterate over the keys of an objet and to check if properties exist.
 Reflect works well with Proxy and serves as a conduit for default implmentation of methods in Proxy

+## creating-proxy.js
+The Proxy class stands in for another object or a function and can intercept or trap calls to fields, methods, and properties.
+Proxies can be used to synthesize behavior on a class.
+In this example we used the Proxy to inertecept the request for the 'age' property and forward all other read accesses on the properties.
+This is an example of the Control Proxy pattern to  restrict access to some members of a class.